kruser/atbat-mongodb/README.md

     >

 You should have lots of data in your four collections as you can see below using the *count()* function.
-If you don't see lots of records then start over at the beginning.
+If you don't see lots of records then start over at the beginning as something went wrong with the data collection.

     > db.games.count()
     1222